-Yes, a leaking air conditioner can be potentially dangerous.
-A lot of the time, though, you will find the cause of your leaky AC is just water.
+Yes, a leaking air conditioning unit can be potentially dangerous.
+A lot of the time, though, you will find the cause of your leaky air conditioning system is just water.

 This is completely harmless to you and is a relatively common experience because of how easily drain lines can get clogged.

 However, it may also be caused by leaking refrigerant – which is where it starts getting dangerous.